Journey Home Hospice

 Currently operating with four beds, Journey Home Hospice plans to expand to a 10-bed, single-site facility within the next few years.

-For more information on the services Journey Home Hospice provides and how to access them, please call Teri Henderson, director of clinical services at Hospice Toronto, at 416.364.1666 ext.
-232.
+For more information on the services Journey Home Hospice provides and how to access them, please call Teri Henderson, Director of Clinical Services at Hospice Toronto, at 416.364.1666.

 Volunteers play a unique role in providing emotional, social and practical support for our clients.

-If you are interested in volunteering with Journey Home Hospice, please call Alex Schaffter, manager of volunteer services at Hospice Toronto, at 416.364.1666 ext.
-226.
+If you are interested in volunteering with Journey Home Hospice, please call Betty Ann Rutledge, Manager of Volunteer Services at Hospice Toronto, at 416.364.1666.